nilkanthagholap/Portfolio/README.md

 **Nilkantha Namdev Gholap - Personal Website** Overview
-This is the personal website of Nilkantha Namdev Gholap, a science popularizer and amateur astronomer.
+This is Nilkantha Namdev Gholap's website, a science popularizer and amateur astronomer.
 The website showcases my background, work experience, projects, and contributions to science communication.

 Website
 The website is hosted on GitHub Pages and can be accessed here: Nilkantha's Website